 Follow these tips, and we think you’ll be smiling when you hear the all-important word: sold!
 For additional tips on picking the perfect charity auction item, we suggest you also check out our friends at Autograph Store Charity Fundraising.

 Shawn Kendrick holds an MBA from Ohio Dominican University and has over a decade’s experience in the nonprofit and business sectors.
-He enjoys researching and blogging for VolunteerHub, a cloud-based volunteer management system that offers online registration, email and text messaging, report generation, and much more.
+He enjoys researching and blogging for VolunteerHub, a cloud-based volunteer management solution that offers online volunteer registration, email and text messaging, report generation, and much more.